JSS95/pnspy/README.md

-# PyPNS
+# PnsPy

-PyPNS is a lightweight Python package for principal nested spheres (PNS) analysis.
+PnsPy is a lightweight Python package for principal nested spheres (PNS) analysis.